SaskArtists/SaskArtists/README.md

 The Saskatchewan Artist Database was created to aid people in the discovery of Saskatchewan artists.

 The webpages are created by campers from the [MSI Computer Camp.](http://compcamps.com)

+---

+The SaskArtists website is hosted at: https://saskartists.ca/